salmanalibanani/salmanalibanani.com/content/post/mechanical-keyboards.md

 ## The 4 Axis

-Over the last six months I got interested much more than just the ergonomics of a keyboard.
+Over the last six months I got interested in much more than just the ergonomics of a keyboard.
 Eventually I realized that I was interested in four main areas:

 - Ergonomics
 - Switches